open-telemetry/opentelemetry-dotnet-instrumentation/docs/CONTRIBUTING.md

 Get in touch on [Slack](https://cloud-native.slack.com/archives/C01NR1YLSE7).
 If you are new, you can create a CNCF Slack account [here](http://slack.cncf.io/).

-## Submit an experience report
+## Give feedback

-We are in early phase of development and we are looking forward for getting any experience report.
+We are in early phase of development and we are looking for your feedback.

 You can do this by [submitting a GitHub issue](https://github.com/open-telemetry/opentelemetry-dotnet-instrumentation/issues/new).